When is the next recruitment for the Enrolled Nurse Transition to Practice Program?

 Are you able to do the Enrolled Nurse Transition to Practice Program part-time?

 Yes, you can work part time.
-ACT Health is a family friendly organisation and supports work life balance.
+Canberra Health Services is a family friendly organisation and supports work life balance.
 The minimum number of shifts you must work is 7 per fortnight to complete the program in 1 year.

 Do you provide an orientation program as part of the Enrolled Nurse Transition to Practice Program?

 Yes.
-The Health Directorate provides a three day orientation program including an Enrolled Nurse Transition to Practice Program introductory workshop.
+Canberra Health Services provides a three day orientation program including an Enrolled Nurse Transition to Practice Program introductory workshop.

 Do you have supernumerary time during my clinical placements?